 5. Take Mock Tests and Review your GMAT Preparation

 Only after you are done studying both the sections, you must take mock tests.
 That is the reason we have kept it for the last month of preparation.
-Taking mock tests would be effective only if you review it and make the most of every test that you solve.
+Taking mock tests would be effective only if you review them and make the most of every test that you solve.
 Otherwise, you can take any number of mocks and not see a significant improvement.
 You may follow the below steps to make the most of every mock test that you solve:

 - Take the mock at the same time as your actual test i.e. if your actual test is scheduled for the morning, make sure you take the mock test in the morning.
 This will help your body and mind to get accustomed to being alert at that time.